eslint/eslint/docs/maintainer-guide/governance.md

 1. Make the TSC member an admin on the ESLint team mailing list
 1. Add the TSC member to the recurring TSC meeting event on Google Calendar
 1. Add the TSC member as an admin to ESLint Twitter Account on Tweetdeck
+1. Add the TSC member to the ESLint TSC mailing list as an "Owner"
 1. Tweet congratulations to the new TSC member from the ESLint Twitter account

 #### TSC Meetings